law-01

 Each year, FASPE Journalism awards fellowships to 13 to 16 journalism students and early-career journalists.
 Fellows spend two weeks in Berlin and Poland, where they visit key sites of Nazi history and participate in daily seminars led by specialized faculty.
 The program couples the power of place with academic rigor and many informal opportunities for creative exchange.

 FASPE draws on a large pool of applicants, whose diverse backgrounds and interests enrich discussions both inside and outside the seminar room.
-Journalism Fellows travel with Medical and Seminary Fellows, allowing them to broaden their understanding of the role of professionals over shared meals and activities and in several interdisciplinary seminars.
+Journalism Fellows travel with Medical and Clergy Fellows, allowing them to broaden their understanding of the role of professionals over shared meals and activities and in several interdisciplinary seminars.
 FASPE Fellowships are fully funded so that financial ability does not affect participation.

 Eligibility